asymingt/deepdive/readme.md

      data. @nairol has produced a great video explaining what these parameters might mean: https://www.youtube.com/watch?v=iVg9_21fcE8

+# Some information about reference frames

+The constellation of photodiodes on a tracker or controller have positions (extrinsics) that are expressed in the "tracking reference frame".
+These positions are encoded in a gzipped JSON file, along with one static transform that expresses the "IMU" frame in the tracking frame, and another that expresses the "head" frame in the tracking frame.
+The head frame is the centering bolt on the tracker, or the center of the ring on the controller.

+To simplify the mathematical expressions, this code performs all tracking in the IMU frame.
+Only when it is queried is the solution transformed to the "head" frame, which is presumably the one that can be mechanically referenced.

 # Copying (MIT licence)

 This code was originally forked from libsurvive, an incredible library